Campania: Tourism

-Tourism is supported by the abundant presence of artistic and naturalistic beauty which attract millions of people from all over the world every year.
-Precisely in this sector the region finds its strong point (through which it was able to react to the recession in 2015), in fact, according to 2018 studies done by Eurostat, Campania is in the top 20 of the most visited regions in Europe and fifth in Italy after Lombardy, Lazio, Veneto and Tuscany (in order), as well as first among the southern regions.
+Tourism is supported by artistic and naturalistic sites that attract visitors annually.
+In this sector the region finds key economic activity, which allowed it to respond to the recession in 2015.
+According to 2018 studies by Eurostat, Campania is among the 20 most visited regions in Europe and fifth in Italy after Lombardy, Lazio, Veneto, and Tuscany, as well as first among the southern regions.

 The tourist flow sees more than half of the Italian and foreign tourists of the entire region gather in the Metropolitan City of Naples.
 Of all the locations, Pompeii and Herculaneum stand out, two of the most visited archaeological sites in Italy and among the most visited in the world where there is an average of four million tourists a year.
 Then there are the Campanian Archipelago (Capri, Ischia and Procida, the latter named Italian capital of culture in 2022), Vesuvius and the Sorrento coast; a notable growth in the cruise sector was observed in the Port of Naples.

 Tourist data on other sites in Campania show important records that the region holds nationally and worldwide.
 Among these above all the data relating to Capri (which is the most visited minor island in Italy and among the most sought after in the world), the Amalfi Coast (which is among the most visited sites in Italy) and finally Vesuvius (the most visited and well-known volcano in the world).
 There is also a growing influx of tourists to Cilento (Paestum and Certosa di Padula.

 Campania has many small and picturesque villages, 11 of them have been selected by I Borghi più belli d'Italia (The most beautiful Villages of Italy), a non-profit private association of small Italian towns of strong historical and artistic interest, that was founded on the initiative of the Tourism Council of the National Association of Italian Municipalities.